in

 Maintain the Water Level

-A traditional trick is dropping a coin along the inside edge of the pot and listening for a splash or a clang as it hits the bottom of the pot.
+A traditional trick is to drop a coin along the inside edge of the pot and listen for a splash or a clang as it hits the bottom; however, a more hygienic method is to watch the amount of steam escaping from the lid.
+If you're unsure, just add a little more water.

 Maintain the Heat

-As the water level lowers, you will have to turn down the heat to avoid the water from coming to a rolling boil.
+As the water level lowers, you'll have to turn down the heat to prevent the water from boiling rapidly.
+If you add more water, temporarily raise the heat to keep the water steaming.

-Just lift off all the steaming baskets and look to see how much water is left.
+Checking the water level on a multi-tier steamer is straightforward.
+Just lift off all the steaming baskets and see how much water is left.

 How Do You Know When Tamales are Done Steaming?